kyma-project/kyma/docs/kyma/04-11-update.md

 - If you update an existing component, make all required changes to the Helm charts of the component located in the [`resources`](https://github.com/kyma-project/kyma/tree/master/resources) directory.

 - If you add a new component to your Kyma deployment, add a top-level Helm chart for that component.
-Additionally, run this command to edit the Installation custom resource and add the new component to the installed components list:
+Additionally, run this command to edit the [Installation custom resource](#custom-resource-installation) and add the new component to the installed components list:

    ```bash
    kubectl -n default edit installation kyma-installation
    ```

-   > **NOTE:** Read [this](#custom-resource-installation) document to learn more about the Installation custom resource.

 - If you introduced changes in overrides, update the existing ConfigMaps and Secrets.
 Add new ConfigMaps and Secrets if required.
-See [this](#configuration-helm-overrides-for-kyma-installation) document for more information on overrides.
+See the [configuration document](#configuration-helm-overrides-for-kyma-installation) for more information on overrides.

 ## Perform the update